 - Jon Alan Conrad

-(b Flint, MI, March 30, 1933).
-American orchestrator, conductor and composer.
+(b Flint, MI, March 30, 1933; d New Haven, CT, May 11, 2017).
+American orchestrator, conductor, and composer.
 He studied music at Michigan State University and then at the New England Conservatory, which included conducting with Neel and Stokowski, and the double bass.
 The latter led to performing engagements with numerous orchestras; from 1961 to 1967 he also conducted, particularly ballet orchestras.
 At this time he began conducting tours and concerts of musicals, and in the 1970s his orchestrations for musicals were first heard.
-These included orchestrations reconciling a variety of sources with the requirements for modern revivals or compilations (as with Jerome Robbins’ Broadway, Carousel, Show Boat, and his contributions to the restoration of the Gershwins’ Strike up the Band).
-He has composed incidental music, arranged for television and film, provided arrangements for recording (for Mandy Patinkin, Plácido Domingo, Marilyn Horne, Frederica von Stade), and written songs and musicals, as well as concert and dance works.
-Additionally he has provided re-creations of Prokofiev’s film music (...
+These included orchestrations reconciling a variety of sources with the requirements for modern revivals or compilations (as with Jerome Robbins’ Broadway, Carousel, Show Boat, and his contributions to the restoration of the Gershwins’ Strike Up the Band).
+He composed incidental music, arranged for television and film, provided arrangements for recording (for Mandy Patinkin, Plácido Domingo, Marilyn Horne, Frederica von Stade), and wrote songs and musicals, as well as concert and dance works.
+Additionally he provided re-creations of Prokofiev’s film music (...